Menu

 *** Yearly attrition rate % for those who began 2nd year.

-Graduates of the program will be eligible for:
+Histotechnology Graduates will be Eligible for:

 • Employment as an entry level practitioner in hospitals, clinics, doctor's offices, and research facilities